With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 This is how the left -wing knot is made:

-Start leading the left part (work cord) via the right cord (guiding base).
-Then go back to the left from right to the left, so that the work cord forms a loop or half a stroke.
-Then lead the working cord under the guideline to the right and then again over this to the left.
-In the end they pull everything well!
-Of course, this also works well from the right.
+Start by leading the left part (working cord) over the right cord (leader cord) to the right.
+Then, from right to left, go back under the leader cord so that the working cord forms a loop or half-hitch.
+Then, lead the working cord under the leader cord to the right and then over it again to the left.
+Finally, pull everything tight!
+Of course, this also works well starting from the right side.

-In the following video, Youtuber Larissa show you in detail from mixed bags how to make the knot called "Double Half Schlag" both horizontally and diagonally to the left and right in a descending direction.
-This special knot is often used in the production of macrame dream catchers or wall hangers.
+In the following video, YouTuber Larissa from "Gemischte Tüte" show you in detail how to tie the knot called the "double half hitch" both horizontally and diagonally in a descending direction.
+This special knot is often used in the creation of macramé dreamcatchers or wall hangings.

 Cross nodes, shaft nodes and ribs